- Crystal Palace appoint Pierre Sage

 Sage became the frontrunner after Iraola left Liverpool to meet with Palace to discuss replacing Glasner.
 He gave the green light on becoming the Eagles’ new head coach last week.

-The 47-year-old will now leave Lens, where he has been in charge since July 2025.
+The 47-year-old has now left Lens, where he had been in charge since July 2025.
 He led the French outfit to the Coupe de France last season off the back of an impressive spell at Lyon.

 There had been other names in the mix to succeed Glasner, including Coventry City’s Frank Lampard and former Eintracht Frankfurt boss Dino Toppmoller.
 But Parish has decided that Sage is the man to guide the South London outfit into a new era.